Crucial abuse hearing for top Vatican official opens in Australia

 The court was open to the media for some 30 minutes before the hearing was adjourned until the afternoon when evidence from Pell's accusers is due to begin via video-link in closed proceedings.

-The brief session, during which Pell coughed and cleaned his glasses but said nothing, dealt with procedural matters, including the formal withdrawal of one charge against the former Sydney and Melbourne archbishop after his accuser died.

-His barrister Robert Richter also requested that someone be allowed to accompany Pell to court "in regard to the Cardinal's age and medical condition".
+He also requested that a support person be allowed to accompany Pell to court "in regard to the cardinal's age and medical condition".

 Pell was excused from giving evidence in person to a session of Australia's Royal Commission into Institutional Responses to Child Sexual Abuse in 2016 due to a heart ailment.